Docs

 • Quick start — generate your first API key and make your first authenticated call in under five minutes.

-• Authentication (coming soon) — bearer tokens, OAuth 2.1 for MCP clients, refresh semantics, revocation.
+• Authentication — bearer tokens, OAuth 2.1 for MCP clients, refresh semantics, revocation.

-• Scopes & permissions (coming soon) — the scope catalogue, sensitive vs operational scopes, the fine-grained model.
+• Scopes & permissions — the scope catalogue, sensitive vs operational scopes, the fine-grained model.

-• Endpoint reference (coming soon) — the full surface, rendered from the OpenAPI 3.1 specification.
+• Endpoint reference — the full surface, rendered from the OpenAPI 3.1 specification via Stoplight Elements.
+Every route, every parameter, every response shape.

 A note on what's stable

-If you need a specific endpoint reference or auth detail before the relevant page lands, reach out via the contact form — we'll point you at the right primitives.
+If you need an endpoint or auth detail you can't find in the published docs, reach out via the contact form — we'll point you at the right primitives.